 May – June 2024 Exhibits

-Then please join us on May 24th from 6 p.m. to 8 p.m. for an exciting opening reception of our new exhibits at Art Works.
+Please join us on May 23rd from 6 p.m. to 8 p.m. for an exciting opening reception of our new exhibits at Art Works.
 Meet the talented artists, and enjoy live music, refreshments, and libations sponsored by RVA Thriving Artists.

 These new exhibits will challenge your perspectives on traditional artmaking, AI art creation and exploration of the spaces between truth and illusion, cinematic art influences, and abstract mark-making, Additionally, local artists will showcase their talents in the juried All Media Exhibit, which celebrates the vibrant and diverse LGBTQ community.

 This event is free and open to the public.
 Convenient and free parking is available.
-The exhibits will continue through June 19, 2025.
+The exhibits will continue through June 21, 2025 with the exception of CRIMEBABIES which continues through July 19, 2025.

 CRIMEBABIES